bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ### Results from earlier rounds

-Results achieved by the models have been compared with the average score of all Fantasy players in a given round<sup>3</sup>.
-The results are displayed in the table below:
+Number of points achieved by the models have been compared with the average score of all Fantasy players in a given round<sup>3</sup>.
+The results from gameweek 13 to 17 are displayed in the table below:

 |       | Regression | Neural Network | Average |
 |-------|:----: |:----: |:----: |